 Ask Your Dentist if it’s Time for Root Canal Therapy

 Root canal therapy has a reputation as a tough dental procedure.
 However, with the use of local anesthetic, the entire process becomes hassle-free.
 Root canal therapy can save at-risk teeth from more serious decay, or even tooth loss.
-Talk to Dr. Flynn and his staff about how root canal therapy can help you.
+Talk to Dr. Stubbs and his staff about how root canal therapy can help you.
 Contact Stubbs Family Dentistry in West Allis, WI at 414-541-8250.